-- 6.8 A Member in Public Practice who provides or utilises Outsourced Services may apply both qualitative and quantitative performance measures when evaluating whether to renew, renegotiate or terminate the Outsourcing Agreement. - 6.9 Where a Member in Public Practice plans to terminate an Outsourcing Agreement, the Member needs to consider planning the process to bring the activity back in-house or to transfer to another Outsourced Service Provider in a timely manner prior to the actual termination.
+- 6.8 A Member in Public Practice who provides or utilises Outsourced Services should use both qualitative and quantitative performance measures when evaluating whether to renew, renegotiate or terminate the Outsourcing Agreement. - 6.9 Where a Member in Public Practice plans to terminate an Outsourcing Agreement, the Member should start planning the process to bring the activity back in-house or to transfer to another Outsourced Service Provider in a timely manner prior to the actual termination.